 Subscribe to Business RSS feed

-LITTLE ROCK — The number of homes sold in Arkansas in February was up 9 percent compared to a year earlier, and the average price of homes sold was up 2 percent, the Arkansas Realtors Association said Friday.
+LITTLE ROCK — The number of homes sold in Arkansas in September was up 13 percent compared to a year earlier, and the average price of homes sold was up 2 percent, the Arkansas Realtors Association said Friday.

 Tony Gregory has been named as Tennessee regional chairman for Simmons First National Bank, officials announced Thursday.